-To place our limits we use two independent analysis methods based on frequentist and Bayesian approaches.
+To place our limits we use two independent analysis methods based on frequentist and Bayesian approaches~\cite{Mandalia:2020lhz,KareemThesis}.
 The Bayesian approach was chosen to be the official result of this analysis due to its accuracy.
 The faster frequentist approach was used to check the Bayesian results.
 Both methods use the same 15-dimensional likelihood function with 14 systematic errors where one parameter represents a new physics scale.
 In the Bayesian case, the evidence is obtained by marginalising the same likelihood over the systematic parameters via a nested sampling.
-The marginalisation is done assuming model priors from ~\cite{Abbasi:2020jmh}.
+The marginalisation is done assuming model priors from ~\cite{IceCube:2020wum}.
 We use the MultiNest algorithm~\cite{Feroz:2008xx} with $\livep$ live points, approximately $\chain$ steps, and a tolerance of $\toler$.
-Fig.~\ref{fig:posterior} shows an example of a posterior distribution from one configuration.
+An example of a posterior distribution from one configuration is shown in the Supplementary Information.
 Here, the log-likelihood is calculated for $\Re( \accentset{\circ}{c}^{(6)}_{\tau\tau})=10^{-44}~\GeV^{-2}$, with an assumed source flavour ratio $\eratio $.
 We run nearly $\sim 200,000$ similar calculations with different configurations to map out the parameter phase space to find the signal.

-We then define the Bayes factor to be the ratio of the model evidence with respect to the null hypothesis.
-We use Jeffreys' scale to set substantial and strong limits that are defined by the Bayes factor to be larger than $\BFSubstantial$ (substantial limit) and $\BFStrong$ (strong limit).
-Fig.~\ref{fig:bayes_factor} is an example of such a plot.
-Here, multiple sample runs are combined to construct a Bayes Factor distribution with a function of $\Re( \accentset{\circ}{c}^{(6)}_{\tau\tau})$ with an assumed source flavour ratio $\eratio$.
+We then define the BF to be the ratio of the model evidence with respect to the null hypothesis.
+We use Jeffreys' scale to set substantial and strong limits that are defined by the BF to be larger than $\BFSubstantial$ (substantial limit) and $\BFStrong$ (strong limit).
+Supplementary Information includes an example of such a plot.
+Here, multiple sample runs are combined to construct a BF distribution with a function of $\Re( \accentset{\circ}{c}^{(6)}_{\tau\tau})$ with an assumed source flavour ratio $\eratio$.
 Due to limited statistics, simulated points have errors, and we use a spline function to extrapolate values between points.
-Table~\ref{tab:result} list the strong limits from this procedure for selected source flavour ratio assumptions.
+Supplementary Information list the substantial and strong limits from this procedure for selected source flavour ratio assumptions.
 Because of the extrapolation we used, we do not have enough accuracy to set limits and our results are presented with one digit.